 - (a) The Development Review Team shall make a decision on the application in accordance with Sec.
-26-2.5(f)(6), Subdivision Decision Standards.
-The decision shall be one of the following: - (1) Approve the application; or - (2) Deny the application. - (b) If the Development Review Team does not make a decision on the application within 30 days of the application being determined complete and the applicant does not waive the time requirement, the application shall be deemed approved.74
+26-2.5(f)(6), Subdivision Decision Standards, within 17 business days of the application being determined complete, unless this time requirement is waived by the applicant.
+The decision shall be one of the following: - (1) Approve the application; or - (2) Deny the application. - (b) If the Development Review Team does not make a decision on the application within 17 business days of the application being determined complete and the applicant does not waive the time requirement, the application shall be deemed approved.73

-Revised Application Submittal and Decision
+2. Revised Application Submittal and Decision